Rearranging the way we eat grapefruit and yogurt every morning. Also eating cake for breakfast.

 - Remove the cake from the oven and set on a wire rack.
 Allow to cool before drizzling with glaze.

 - For the glaze, simply whisk the ingredients together and drizzle over cake.
 Slice and serve.
 Cover and store leftover cake at room temperature for up to 5 days.
 I love it cold, so you can store it in the refrigerator too!

-Make ahead tip: Cake freezes well for up to 3 months.
+- Freezing Instructions: Cake freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.

-Muffins/cupcakes: prepare batter as instructed.
+- Muffins/Cupcakes: prepare batter as instructed.
 Grease a 12-count muffin pan or use liners.
 Fill with batter all the way to the top.
 Bake at 350°F (177°C) for about 20 minutes or until a toothpick inserted in the middle comes out clean.
 Allow to cool in the pan for 5 minutes before serving.
 Top with glaze.
 Makes about 12 muffins.

 And yes, this is breakfast food.